Skip to Main Content

 • Call number: a unique set of letters and/or numbers that organize library materials on the shelf; we use a system called Library of Congress (or LC)

-• Campus ID: 1) a physical card that allows you to check out library materials and pay for printing (a.k.a. red card); 2) the unique set of letters and numbers that is tied to your UMBC account (e.g., AA11122)
+• Campus ID: 1) a physical card that allows you to check out library materials and pay for printing (a.k.a.
+Retriever Card); 2) the unique set of letters and numbers that is tied to your UMBC account (e.g., AA11122)

-• Check Out Desk: the 1st floor desk where you can check out books, DVDs/etc., laptops, and headphones; open at all hours that the library is open
+• Circulation Desk: the 1st floor desk where you can check out books, laptops, and other materials; open at all hours that the library is open

 • Digital Media Lab: a creation space on the 2nd floor that features a sound isolation booth, recording room with green screen, and A/V equipment loans/software